 - Budget-friendly highlights: local markets, riverfront walks, and low-cost intercity travel.

-- Why it’s poised for 2025 recognition: travelers looking for less crowded South American options are increasingly considering places that don’t come with the same pricing pressure as more famous destinations.
+- Why it’s poised for 2025 recognition: travelers looking for less crowded South American options are increasingly considering places that do not come with the same pricing pressure as more famous destinations.

 - Mini case study (example): Budget travelers often find that staying a little longer in Paraguay makes the trip even more efficient, since meals, transport, and modest lodging can stay manageable across multiple days.